Budai: In Chan Buddhism

-Budai was one of several "uncommitted saints" (Note: Chinese: san sheng) that became incorporated into the Chan pantheon.
-Similar "eccentric" figures from the lamp histories were never officially inducted or appropriated into the Chan patriarchal line.
+Budai was one of several "uncommitted saints" that became incorporated into the Chan pantheon.
+Similar figures from the lamp histories were not inducted into the Chan patriarchal line.
 Instead, these obscure figures represented the "special transmission" that occurred during the early to mid 12th century.
 This transmission did not rely on patriarchal lineage legitimacy but instead used the peculiar personalities and qualities of various folkloric figures to illustrate the Chan tradition's new commitment to the idea of "awakening" and the propagation of Chan to a larger congregation.
-The Chan Masters, Dahui Zonggao (1089-1163) and Hongzhi Zhengjue (1091-1157), were both leaders in the initial merging of local legend and Buddhist tradition.
+The Chan Masters Dahui Zonggao (1089—1163) and Hongzhi Zhengjue (1091—1157) were both leaders in the initial merging of local legend and Buddhist tradition.
 They hoped the induction of likable and odd figures would attract all types of people to the Chan tradition, no matter their gender, social background, or complete understanding of the dharma and patriarchal lineage.

 Bernard Faure summarizes this merging of local legend and Chan tradition by explaining, "One strategy in Chan for domesticating the occult was to transform thaumaturges into tricksters by playing down their occult powers and stressing their this-world aspect..."
 The movement allocated the figures as religious props and channeled their extraordinary charismas into the lens of the Chan pantheon in order to appeal to a larger population.
 Ultimately, Budai was revered from both a folkloric standpoint as a strange, wandering vagabond of the people as well as from his newfound personage within the context of the Chan tradition as a 'mendicant priest' who brought abundance, fortune, and joy to all he encountered with the help of his mystical "cloth sack" bag.